vishalnarang/Date-Calender/ReadMe.md

 # Date-Calender

-This ia a custom calender that will show you all the date from the date you have selected in the inbox box You can also move forward as well as backward with the help of arrow button that will show when u hover any date.
+This is a custom calender that will show you all the days in that month from the date you have selected in the input box You can also move forward as well as backward between the dates with the help of arrow button that will show when your hover any date.
-Thie custom dae picker is responsive for all screen sizes.
+This custom date picker is responsive for all screen sizes.

 ## Getting Started